shirtsgroup/physical_validation/doc/userguide.rst

 certainly desirable.
-In many other, real-world applications, however, a deviation insignificant in comparison with other sources of inaccuracies might be enough to flag long simulation trajectories of large systems as not having a gamma distributed.
+In many other, real-world applications, however, a deviation insignificant in comparison with other sources of inaccuracies might be enough to flag long simulation trajectories of large systems as not having a gamma distribution.
 For example, deviations from the desired kinetic energy distribution that are smaller in magnitude than other well-controlled approximations, such as the interaction cutoff or the treatment of bond constraints, might be enough